Stress is an unavoidable part of being human.

 Schedule regular time to relax, such as weekly massages or spa time, or 10 minutes of quiet reflection.
 This time needs to be built in, schedule it if you have to, but take the time to take a break and recharge your batteries.
 Nurturing yourself is a necessity, not a luxury, you will be better prepared to handle the stressors of life if your mind is in the right place.
 You must take care of yourself first, to be able to best serve others in your life.

 Meditation is always where I hit resistance with clients, mostly because this is way outside of most of our comfort zones, and also because there are many misconceptions about meditation and mindfulness.
 Upon hearing the word, most of us picture ourselves sitting cross-legged on the floor with our palms resting upward and chanting “ohhhmmm”.

 There are many ways to meditate and to practice mindfulness.
 If you’re like me, sitting with my eyes closed and trying to meditate quietly is really challenging.
 My mind wanders and I start thinking of all the things I need to do.
 This practice is teachable through guided meditation and lots of practice.
-Try my favorite guided meditation video here, it’s only 20 minutes long and will give you an understanding of energy flow as well as the chakras.

 Even stretching can be a restorative form of meditation.
 Muscles tighten over the day and stress exacerbates this effect.
 Stretching relaxes the muscles, encourages deep breathing, and slows life down a little.